 Cats can become habituated or learn to maneuver around the device’s trigger, so changing the location or adding other deterrents can improve your chances of success.
 (If you have dogs, you’ll need to take them into consideration when positioning the devices, as they may also be bothered by the sound.)
 Focus on points of entry to the off-limits area, whether it’s the yard, garden or hood of a car.

-For larger yards, many TNR groups report success using motion-activated sprinklers.
-Some of these devices require access to a water source while others use a reservoir and you can’t use these in cold weather.
-But year-round use isn’t necessary— it typically takes only a few months before the cats get the message.
+Some of these devices require access to a water source while others use a reservoir.
+You can’t use these in cold weather, since the water in the hose will freeze, but year-round use isn’t necessary—it typically takes only a few months before the cats get the message.
 Afterward, you can remove the device and the cats will continue to avoid the area.

 You can make gardens less appealing to cats by placing small-gauge chicken wire just under the soil or using other deterrents that cats find uncomfortable to walk on.
 Try sharp-edged mulch or a plastic carpet runner with the knobby side up.